The Watchguard XTM can form a site-to-site VPN with a Meraki MX series security appliance.

 Under Local Gateway, select the radio button for By IP Address and enter the public IP address of the Watchguard.

 Under the section labeled Remote Gateway, select the radio button for Remote Gateway Static IP Address and enter the public IP address of the MX security appliance.
-Please note that this must be the IP address of the primary interface specified on the MX under Monitor > Appliance status.
-Therefore if the primary uplink is configured as Internet 1, then use Internet 1's IP address.
+Please note that this must be the IP address of the primary interface shown on the MX under Security & SD-WAN > Monitor > Appliance status > Uplink > Configuration > General > Public IP.

 Under the section for Gateway ID for Tunnel Authentication select By IP address and again enter the public IP of the MX security appliance.
 Select the OK button.

 Note: This section walks through configuring a site-to-site VPN tunnel on the Watchguard XTM, assuming the Cisco Meraki peer is using its default IPsec policy.
-If Custom IPsec Policies have been configured in Dashboard, please be sure to use those phase 1+2 parameters in Watchguard.
+If Custom IPsec Policies have been configured in Dashboard, please be sure to use those phase 1 and 2 parameters in Watchguard.

 Back on the Gateway page, select the tab Phase 1 Settings and ensure that Main is selected in the drop down menu labeled Mode.
 NAT traversal and Dead Peer Detection are not required but can remain selected for improved tunnel stability.